krishaamer/green-filter-research/research/literature/design.md

 55% of emissions come from energy production.

-## Design for Circularity {#design-for-circularity}
+### Design for Circularity {#design-for-circularity}

 -   McDonough & Braungart (2002)
 -   Dull (2021)

-## Population {#population}
+### Population {#population}

 In November 2022, Planet Earth’s population reached 8 Billion people (The Economic Times (2022)) and is projected to reach 8.5B in 2030 and 9.7B in 2050(United Nations Department of Economic and Social Affairs, Population Division (2022)).
 While population growth puts higher pressure on Earth’s resources, the effect is more from wasteful lifestyles than the number of people (FIND CITATION).

-## Overconsumption, Climate Change, Pollution {#overconsumption-climate-change-pollution}
+### Overconsumption, Climate Change, Pollution {#overconsumption-climate-change-pollution}

 Overconsumption is one of the root causes of climate change and marine plastic pollution.
-Ford et al. (2022) and (**laversFarDistractionPlastic2022a?**) suggest strong linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.
+Ford et al. (2022) and Lavers et al. (2022) suggest strong linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.

-## Fossil Fuels and Energy {#fossil-fuels-and-energy}
+### Fossil Fuels and Energy {#fossil-fuels-and-energy}

 There’s evidence from several countries suggesting moving to renewal energy brings benefits:

 -   Amin et al. (2022) suggests “removing fossil fuel subsidies and intra-sectoral electricity price distortions coupled with carbon taxes provides the highest benefits” for both the economy and the environment in Bangladesh.
 -   Considerable uncertainty exists among experts which CO2 reduction methods among nature-based and technology-based are the most effective (Low et al. (2022))

-## Make a ‘Sustainability Flywheel’ graphic, like that of Amazon’s {#make-a-sustainability-flywheel-graphic-like-that-of-amazons}
+### Make a ‘Sustainability Flywheel’ graphic, like that of Amazon’s {#make-a-sustainability-flywheel-graphic-like-that-of-amazons}

 The true cost of products is hidden.
 The work is hidden.

-## Forests {#forests}
+### Forests {#forests}

 Europe rapidly losing its forest carbon sink: https://www.euractiv.com/section/climate-environment/news/europe-rapidly-losing-its-forest-carbon-sink-study-shows/